-The HR and Remuneration Committee of the Board, functions with the following main objectives:
+In respect of Remuneration/HR matters, the Nomination and Remuneration Committee of the Board, functions with the following main objectives -

 - a.
-To review and recommend to the Board for approval, the overall remuneration philosophy and policy of the Bank, including the level and structure of fixed pay, variable pay, perquisites, bonus pool, stock-based compensation to employees of the Bank, and any other form of compensation as may be included from time to time, keeping in mind the strategic objectives, market environment and the regulatory framework as may exist. - b.
-To review and recommend to the Board for approval, the total increase in manpower cost budget of the Bank as a whole, at an aggregate level, for the next year. - c.
-To review and recommend to the Board for approval, the talent management and succession policy and process in the Bank for ensuring business continuity, especially at the level of Managing Director and Chief Executive Officer (MD & CEO), the other Whole-time Directors(WTDs), senior managers one level below the Board position and other key roles. - d.
-To review organisation health through feedback from employee surveys conducted on a regular basis. - e.
-To review the Code of Conduct and HR strategy, policy and performance appraisal process within the Bank, as well as any fundamental changes in organisation structure which could have wide ranging or high risk implications. - f.
-To review and recommend to the Board for approval, of the creation of new positions, one level below the MD & CEO. - g.
-To review appointments, promotions and exits of senior managers, one level below the MD & CEO. - h.
-To set the goals, objectives and performance benchmarks for the Bank and for MD & CEO, the other WTDs for the financial year and over the medium to long term. - i.
-To review the performance of the MD & CEO, other WTDs at the end of each year.
+Review and recommend to the Board for approval the overall remuneration framework and associated policy of the Bank (including remuneration policy for Directors and key managerial personnel) including the level and structure of fixed pay, variable pay, perquisites, bonus pool, stock-based compensation and any other form of compensation as may be included from time to time to all the employees of the Bank including the Managing Director & CEO (MD & CEO), other Whole-Time Directors (WTD) and senior managers one level below the Board. - b.
+Review and recommend to the Board for approval, the total increase in manpower cost budget of the Bank as a whole, at an aggregate level, for the next year. - c.
+Recommend to the Board the compensation payable to the Chairman of the Bank. - d.
+Review the Code of Conduct and HR strategy, policy and performance appraisal process within the Bank, as well as any fundamental changes in organization structure which could have wide ranging or high risk implications. - e.
+Review and recommend to the Board for approval the talent management and succession policy and process in the Bank for ensuring business continuity, especially at the level of MD & CEO, the other WTDs, senior managers one level below the Board and other key roles and their progression to the Board. - f.
+Review and recommend to the Board for approval: - > the creation of new positions one level below MD & CEO - appointments, promotions and exits of senior managers one level below the MD & CEO - g.
+Set the goals, objectives and performance benchmarks for the Bank and for MD & CEO, the other WTDs for the financial year and over the medium to long term.